Th3r1x/Knight-to-D4-Code-Finals-Repository/README.md

 # Map

 In the middle of the dashboard, a map of the nodes and the edges connecting them is presented.
 The user is presented with a map of the nodes as well as a visualization of the depot cars moving towards their respective destinations.
-Below this map is a table that displays the unserved which will update in real time according to the map.
+Below this map is a table that displays the unserved, which will update in real time according to the map.

 The second map is used to display the full route of each vehicle as well as the routes of the vehicles as a collectiv.
-Each route can be toggled by double clicking on the legend.
+Each route can be toggled by double-clicking on the legend.

 # Statistics

 Below the map are the following statistics presented:
 - Route history of each vehicle
 - Timestamp when each shelter has been served and by which vehicle
-- The depots and the number of times each vehicle resupplied at each depot
+- The depots and the number of times each vehicle is resupplied at each depot

-These statistics are meant for user to gain insight and provide an adequate response based on the simulation
+These statistics are meant for users to gain insight and provide an adequate response based on the simulation

 # Option to save to JSON file